pbinkley/microcopying_1940/index.markdown

 <div class="speech" data-speaker="SCHWEGMANN">

 <p><span class="speaker" data-speaker="SCHWEGMANN">MR. SCHWEGMANN</span>: Mr. Chairman, in his opening remarks
-yesterday Mr. MacLeish specifically asked that we consider <span style="page" id="page249">[p.249]</span> to some extent the matter of commercial competition or the activity of library reproductions of microfilms and other photoduplicates with commercial enterprises.
+yesterday Mr. MacLeish specifically asked that we consider <span class="page" id="page249">[p.249]</span> to some extent the matter of commercial competition or the activity of library reproductions of microfilms and other photoduplicates with commercial enterprises.
 But before bringing that question to the front, I think we should have a rather frank discussion of the self-supporting theory that we are